NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2017 and .Net 4.6.1 or newer required._

 ## What's new?
-(Version 2.15.2)
+(Version 2.15.3)

-• Updated the Russian, Italian and Dutch translations.
+• Updated the German, X and X translations.

 ### Fixed:

-♦ The Apng export option was not working properly, the transparency and the repeat mode were broken.
-♦ When selecting a folder to save a Apng file, only the extension *.apng was being displayed (the extension *.png was left behind).
-♦ The keyboard shortcuts for the recording were not working when in fullscreen mode.
+♦ A message about a missing FFmpeg instance was not clickable.

 ### Known Bugs: